floooh/floooh.github.io/_posts/2016-10-06-oryol-webgl2.md

 ### Render Passes and Multiple Render Targets

 So far, offscreen rendering was quite limited in Oryol.
-It was only possible to render to a single color/depth-stencil surface pair time without MSAA-support, and reuse the color-render-target as texture later in the frame.
+It was only possible to render to a single color/depth-stencil surface pair without MSAA-support, and reuse the color-render-target as texture later in the frame.

 The WebGL2 update will make offscreen rendering much more powerful, but